Kansas History: Journal of the Central Plains

 This scholarly journal, recipient of awards from the Western History Association and the American Association for State and Local History, publishes new research on Kansas and western history and offers well-illustrated articles that appeal to both the serious student and the general reader.
 To contact the editorial offices at Kansas State University, email email@example.com or call (785) 532-0375 (due to COVID-19, please contact us via email instead of by phone).

-Book Review Editor Kelly Erby is Associate Professor of History at Washburn University where she teaches classes in revolutionary and early nineteenth-century American and gender history.
+Book Review Editor Kelly Erby is an Associate Professor of History at Washburn University where she teaches classes in revolutionary and early nineteenth-century American and gender history.
 She is the author of Restaurant Republic: The Rise of Public Dining in Boston (2016).
 She received her Ph.D. from Emory University.

 Student Editorial Assistants